 It seems a shame not to capture and share some of our collective intelligence about good places to eat and drink.
-I’m jotting down some initial notes and places not to forget to review, obviously there’s quite a bit more to add.
-And hopefully there always will be!
+Some of these are recommended by others, unvisited and to try.

 seattle

 Rione XIII.
 Ethan Stowell’s new place on 15th.
-Superb.
-We had a beautiful snack here of a rather special prosecco, carciofi alla judea, and suppli al telefono.
-The micro-counter on the sidewalk outside reminds me of the sidewalk parks San Francisco has begun putting in, e.g. right outside Four Barrel.
+We had a beautiful snack here of prosecco, carciofi alla judea, and suppli al telefono.
+The micro-counter on the sidewalk outside reminds me of the sidewalk parks San Francisco has begun putting in, like the one outside Four Barrel.
 15th is looking up.

 Vios.
-Owned by the cheerful, gastronomical and community-minded Thomas Soukakos, this is another local gem.
+Owned by the cheerful, gastronomical and community-minded Thomas Soukakos.
 Greek food, again with an emphasis on simplicity and fine ingredients.
-Pleasant interior, with a place in the back for kids to play, and nominally a “market” counter in the front, though market prices are well north of Greek islandish.
+A place in the back for kids to play, and nominally a “market” counter in the front, though market prices are well north of Greek islandish.
 For lunch, it’s hard to beat the lamb souvlaki sandwich, loaded with oven-roasted tomatoes, yogurt and parsley.
 At dinner, a glass of retsina and a pikilia plate to share would be a good start.

 Anchovies & Olives.
 This has become perhaps our favorite place, because: it’s somehow light, in that one can go early or late or on a whim and feel instantly accommodated.
 The menu is short and sweet, and changes often.
 The dishes are interesting and might include things like, for instance, a little slab of grilled mackerel with the skin charred, the flesh succulent, on a bed of chorizo and wild mushrooms or some other such umami-intensive thing.
 The wines by the glass are very good.
 There’s a painting on the wall they should change.
 But otherwise the environment is appealing, dark and casual; the waitstaff hip and pierced, but not overly.